The Keys to Understanding Cultural Lean

 Standardisation and Innovation: Navigating the Paradox

-Individualism versus collectivism
+Individualism versus Collectivism

-You may have heard the anecdote about the Japanese man who introduces himself by first stating the name of his company or institution.
-Then he mentions his department, followed by his position and finally his name.
-In Japan, everyone exists in relation to others.
-In fact, there are three different ways of saying “I”: Watashi (私), Boku (僕) or Ore (俺).
-The choice of pronoun depends on the context of the conversation and the person you are talking to.
+You may have heard the anecdote about the Japanese who introduces himself by first stating the name of his company or institution.
+He then mentions his department, followed by his position, and finally his name.
+In Japan, each person exists in relation to others.
+Indeed, there are three different ways to say “I”: Watashi (私), Boku (僕), or Ore (俺).
+The choice of pronoun depends on the context of the conversation and the interlocutor.

 From Organisational Chart to Flow Diagram